100 Most Popular Fast Food Items

-Wendy’s is the only fast food company in the U.S. that sells baked potatoes ‒ surprising, since America is traditionally a meat-and-potatoes kind of place.
-It likely owes part of its success to that novelty, and also to being seen as a healthier alternative to french fries.
+Wendy’s is the only fast food company in the U.S. that sells baked potatoes, which is surprising because America is traditionally a meat-and-potatoes kind of place.
+It likely owes part of its success to that novelty, and also to being seen as a healthier alternative to French fries.

 Dairy Queen Blizzard